-1 - es for RI dependent on the
+1 This enactment could result in a decrease in expenses for RI dependent on the scope and extent of support provided by the RI Board.

-2 scope and extent of suppo rt provided by the RI Boar d.
+2 scope and extent of support provided by the Ki Board.

-3 - 0 1

-4 s US\$3,800.
+4 In fiscal year 2016, the average cost per attendee was US\$3,800.
 The expenses

 5 of 17 Board members and 14 past presidents were

 6 approximately US\$118,00 00.

-7 8 Additional par aspita dua s for the Council on Logisla tion are determined by the
+7 8 Additional per capita duos r for the Council on Logisla tion are determined by the

-9 for the projected expenses ation are determined by the
+9 for the projected expenses

-9 10 d Council on Resolutions.
+10 d Council on Resolutions.

-11 17-2018 and are US\$1.00 f
+11 17-2018 and are US\$1.00 f -

-12 · · mount equivalent to changes
+12 would be adjusted by an a mount equivalent to changes

 13 in expenses.
-1

-Ū •

 VOTE TOTALS

 yes

 no

+DEAL!!
+T

 RESULT

-\square Adopted □Referred to Board \square Postponed
+\square Adopted ☐ Referred to Board □Postponed

-□Adopted as Amended □Rejected □Withdrawn
+☐Adopted as Amended □Rejected □Withdrawn

 NOTES